For agents already selling senior market insurance products, this article will be nothing more than a refresher for you.

 - There's a built-in need for a secondary insurance with Medicare

-Before we get into this, you need to be aware that there are two main routes a senior can take when it comes to their health insurance:
+You should be aware there are two main routes a senior can take when it comes to their health insurance:

 - Original Medicare with a Medicare Supplement and a Part D drug plan